-Quite the week at Welford Road in what is supposed to the be off season.
-Last Saturday there was a surprise announcement that Tigers’ head coach Dan McKeller had left the club by mutual agreement and by Thursday the new coach Michael Cheika had already been appointed.
+It’s been quite the summer break so far at Welford Road!.
+Firstly, there was a surprise announcement that Tigers’ head coach Dan McKeller had left the club by mutual agreement and within the week the new coach Michael Cheika had already been appointed.

 Tigers had fallen to 8th in the Premiership, their third worst finish in the 35 years of league rugby.
 Discontent had surprisingly been minimal, in public at least.